 So what’s the problem?

-Killing the headphone jack was good for Apple’s and Samsung’s bottom line.
+Killing the headphone jack was good for manufacturers’ bottom line.
 For the headphone industry, less so.
+But we’re getting closer and closer to a day where the advantages of wired aren’t so obvious.

 While it’s not exactly a mystery that a company will do whatever nets it more profit in the long run, pulling the headphone jack without a suitable replacement is one of those decisions that’s so cold and consumer-hostile that people should be angry about it.
-Bluetooth just isn’t where it needs to be to replace wired headphones completely, and that’s all there is to it.
-Include both the jack, and the Bluetooth, dammit.
+Bluetooth just wasn’t where it needed to be to replace wired headphones completely, and that’s all there is to it.